bagder/http2-explained/en/part8.md

 There was a large amount of implementations already early on, and the amount has increased over time during the http2 work.
 At the time of  writing this there are over 40 implementations listed, and most of them implement the final version.

+### 8.3.1.
+Browser

 Firefox has been the browser that's been on top of the bleeding edge drafts, Twitter has kept up and offered its services over http2.
 Google started during April 2014 to offer http2 support on a few test servers running their services and since May 2014 they offer http2 support in their development versions of Chrome.
-Microsoft has shown a tech preview with http2 support for their next Internet Explorer version.
-Safari and Opera have both said they will support http2.
+Microsoft support http2 on Windows 10 with Edge Browser.
+Safari (with iOS 9 and Mac OS X El Capitan) support http2 (TLS Only too) but don't (yet ?) support server push.
+Opera have both said they will support http2.

+### 8.3.2.
+Web Server

+Nginx support official http2 (only TLS) with last release (1.9.5).
+Apache HTTPD support HTTP2 via a Apache module called [mod_h2](https://icing.github.io/mod_h2/).
+And Microsoft add support of HTTP2 on IIS with Windows Server 2016.

+### 8.3.3.
+Other

 curl and libcurl support insecure http2 as well as the TLS based using on one out of several different TLS libraries.

 [H2O](https://h2o.examp1e.net/), [Apache Traffic Server](http://trafficserver.apache.org/) and [nghttp2](https://nghttp2.org/) all have released http2 capable open source servers.

-### 8.3.1.
-Missing implementations

-The two immensely popular servers Apache HTTPD and Nginx both offer SPDY support but none of them have yet shown official http2 support in a release.
-Nginx has released an ["alpha patch"](https://www.nginx.com/blog/early-alpha-patch-http2/) and the HTTP/2 module for Apache called [mod_h2](https://icing.github.io/mod_h2/) is well on its way to be shipped in a public release "soon"

 ## 8.4.
 Common critiques of http2